Routine health outcomes measurement

-Definition of health outcomes

 Routine health outcomes measurement is the process of examining whether or not interventions are associated with change (for better or worse) in the patient's health status.
 This change can be directly measured (e.g. by rating scales used by the clinician or patient) or assumed by the use of proxy measurement (e.g. a blood test result).
 Interventions can be direct (e.g. medication) or indirect (e.g. change in the process of health care like integration care by different specialists).